- Benefits of an Oil Massage for Your Baby

 - Lay your baby on a towel or changing mat.

-- Have the massage oil bottle, hand towels, a change of clothes for both, and a diaper bag at hand.
+- Have at hand the massage oil bottle, hand towels, a change of clothes for both, and a diaper bag.

-- Most babies fall asleep after a massage, so ensure that massage time precedes his nap time.
+- Most babies fall asleep after a massage, so ensure that massage time precedes nap time.

 - Massage your baby only if he likes it.